-During your workweek, demands for water fluctuate greatly, from heavy flow and volume for a Monday morning start-up to virtually no demand during most of the week.
-DI water systems do not perform well with this usage pattern and may need a recirculation loop so that the water is pumped through the resin bed continuously.
 This motion helps prevent contamination of the water sitting in the resin bed, with its resultant pH shift and risk of biological contamination.
-The downside of this water movement is the promotion of the negative effects of channeling.
+The downside of this water movement is the promotion of the adverse effects of channeling.
 As demand for more water builds, a DI resin bed needs to be changed more often, or additional tanks need to be added.
 This increases your monthly rental charge and exchange fees.

-The AquaFlo[®] II can sit idle for several days with no adverse effects on consistency or stability of the water.
+The AquaFlo II can sit idle for several days with no adverse effects on consistency or stability of the water.
 The system is automatic, so it turns itself off when the storage tank is full.
 As we discussed above, the stored water is stable and protected.
-The AquaFlo[®] II is available in different processor and storage tank sizes, with flexibility to easily increase your production.
+The AquaFlo II is available in different processor and storage tank sizes, with the flexibility to quickly increase your production.
 Your Prisco technical service rep will size your system to allow for some growth.